Jonathan Romain: Actions and views

-His perspective on same-sex marriage is that marriage should be open to all.
+His perspective on same-sex marriage - in line with that of Progressive Judaism - is that marriage should be open to all.
 He argues that "anyone who takes sacred religious texts literally needs to move on with the times...
 The Bible is not the literal word of God, but the inspiration of God, as perceived by people of that era and subject to the limitations of the period.
 It, therefore, has to constantly adapt according to new knowledge and new insights."

 He supports the legalisation of brothels, referring to Genesis and pointing out that "it is not for nothing that it [prostitution] is known as the oldest profession", adding: "It may be more messianic to want to end the sex trade altogether, but perhaps it is more religious to seek to channel it safely."

 In 2014, on the issue of women becoming bishops in the Church of England he was quoted as saying: "Women have long been accepted as rabbis and have gone on to occupy positions of religious authority in both major synagogues and Jewish institutions.
 Those who thought Judaism would collapse when this happened have been proved resoundingly wrong and I am sure the same will be found in the Church."